lvgl/lvgl/docs/get-started/os/nuttx.rst

 There are many boards in the `NuttX mainline <https://github.com/apache/incubator-nuttx>`__ with support for LVGL.
-Let’s use the
+Let's use the
 `STM32F429IDISCOVERY <https://www.st.com/en/evaluation-tools/32f429idiscovery.html>`__
 as an example because it is a very popular board.

 First you need to install the pre-requisites on your system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let’s use the `Windows Subsystem for
+Let's use the `Windows Subsystem for
 Linux <https://acassis.wordpress.com/2018/01/10/how-to-build-nuttx-on-windows-10/>`__

 .. code:: shell

    $ sudo apt-get install automake bison build-essential flex gcc-arm-none-eabi gperf git libncurses5-dev libtool libusb-dev libusb-1.0.0-dev pkg-config kconfig-frontends openocd

-Now let’s create a workspace to save our files
+Now let's create a workspace to save our files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code:: shell